vagran/dxf-viewer/README.md

 encounter any issues with DXF rendering, it would be greatly appreciated if you could provide an example file that demonstrates the problem by attaching it to a created issue.
 Creating minimal examples in CAD software can also be very helpful.
 Additionally, creating examples in various proprietary CAD software to which I do not have access would be highly valuable.
-Due to quite high entrance level to start coding in this project, it is often more useful to get detailed issue report with sample files than a pull-request.
 Since the entrance level to start coding in this project is quite high, it is often more useful to receive a detailed issue report with sample files rather than a pull request.